Ask Amma

 4 ripe bananas, mashed with a fork (or hands)

-12 ounces “mixed nut butter” – I used the entire jar, including the oil that had separated to the top.
-This in the only oil in the recipe.
+12-16 ounces “mixed nut butter” – I used the entire jar, including the oil that had risen to the top.
+This is the only oil in the recipe.
 Any nut butter will do, with no added sugar.
-If the nut butter is salted, then reduce the salt by 1/2 a teaspoon.
+If the nut butter is salted, then reduce the salt by ½ teaspoon.

 1 tsp salt